muammar/awesome/README.md

 ## HiDPI screens

 There is a way to make this work for the macbook pro 13" retina 2015.
-Two changes are needed:
+Three changes are needed:

-1. One has to change the `height` of the wibox in `rc.lua`:
+* One has to change the `height` of the wibox in `rc.lua`:

 Example: